Claims Kit

 Reporting of Claim by Employer

-The employer must report or cause to be reported to the commissioner any injury sustained by an employee in the course of employment as soon as possible, but no later than (5) days after the employer learns of the occurrence of the injury.
+The employer must report any injury or illness sustained by an employee in the course of employment as soon as possible.
+This must be reported no later than 5 days after the employer learns of the occurrence of the injury or illness.

-If an injury results in a disability for more than 3 days, the employer must file with the commissioner a supplemental report giving notice of the disability as soon as possible, but no later than 7 days after the injury.
+If an injury results in a disability lasting more than 3 days the employer must file a supplemental report giving notice of the disability as soon as possible.
+This must be submitted no later than 7 days after the injury.

-Within 8 hours after its occurrence, the employer must report an employment accident which is fatal to one or more employees to the commissioner of labor.
-Notification may be given by telephone by calling (603) 271-0127 or 271-6850 or via e-mail at SafetyDiv@dol.nh.gov.
+The employer must report any work-related accidents causing a fatality to one or more employees to the commissioner within 8 hours of its occurrence.
+Notification may be made by telephone by calling (603) 271-0127 or (603) 271-6850 or via e-mail at SafetyDiv@dol.nh.gov.

 Penalties for Late Reporting